Sunz of Man

-Sunz of Man is a New York-based Wu-Tang Clan affiliated group that currently consists of Prodigal Sunn, Killah Priest, Hell Razah and 60 Second Assassin.
-The group's first incarnation also included Shabazz the Disciple, 7th Ambassador and producer Su-Preme.
+Sunz of Man is a New York–based Wu-Tang Clan-affiliated group that currently consists of Prodigal Sunn, Killah Priest, Hell Razah, and 60-Second Assassin.
+The group's first incarnation also included Shabazz the Disciple, 7th Ambassador, and producer Su-Preme.

 History

 1994–1996

-Prior to being affiliated with Wu-Tang, Sunz were initially known as Da Last Future and included Shabazz the Disciple, 7th Ambassador and producer Su-Preme, but not 60 Second Assassin,.
-Upon their induction into the Wu-Tang family, the group became the first group signed to Wu-Tang Records.
-In 1995 and 1996, the group released a number of singles, including "No Love Without Hate", "Soldiers of Darkness" (a collaboration with Killarmy), "Five Arch Angels" and "Bloody Choices".
+Prior to being affiliated with Wu-Tang, Sunz were initially known as Da Last Future and included Shabazz the Disciple, 7th Ambassador, and producer Su-Preme, but not 60 Second Assassin,.
+Upon its induction into the Wu-Tang family, the group became the first group signed to Wu-Tang Records.
+In 1995 and 1996, the group released a number of singles, including "No Love Without Hate", "Soldiers of Darkness" (a collaboration with Killarmy), "Five Arch Angels,” and "Bloody Choices".
 These tracks were to be included on the group's planned debut album Nothing New Under the Sun, originally scheduled for release in 1996.
 Due to label complications, the album was eventually shelved.

 1997–2001

 In 1997, the group signed a deal with Red Ant Entertainment.
-Their first release on the label was the "We Can't Be Touched" b/w "Natural High" single, released that same year.
+Its first release on the label was the "We Can't Be Touched" b/w "Natural High" single, released that same year.
 They also made an appearance on Mood's debut album Doom on the song "Illuminated Sunlight".
 "Natural High" was included on the group's 1998 debut album The Last Shall be First.
-The album featured production from Su-Preme, as well as Wu producers RZA, 4th Disciple and True Master, and Wyclef Jean.
-Album guests included Wu-Tang members Masta Killa, Method Man, Raekwon, Ol' Dirty Bastard and U-God, as well as Killarmy's Beretta 9, Dreddy Kruger and Tekitha.
-The album debuted at #20 on the Billboard 200 album chart, and #7 on the R&B/Hip-Hop charts.
+The album featured production from Su-Preme, as well as Wu producers RZA, 4th Disciple, and True Master, and Wyclef Jean.
+Album guests included Wu-Tang members Masta Killa, Method Man, Raekwon, Ol' Dirty Bastard, and U-God, as well as Killarmy's Beretta 9, Dreddy Kruger, and Tekitha.
+The album debuted at No. 20 on the Billboard 200 album chart, and No. 7 on the R&B/Hip-Hop chart.
 The album received moderate acclaim from critics.

 Before the release of the debut, Killah Priest began to clash with Wu leader RZA, as Shabazz had earlier, both eventually cutting their Wu ties, and leaving the group for solo careers.
 In 1999, the album The First Testament was released, compiled of the group's earlier work, with contributions from Shabazz and 7th Ambassador.
-A number of tracks from the album were released on singles, including "Deep in the Water", "In the Beginning..." and "The Sins of Men".
+A number of tracks from the album were released as singles, including "Deep in the Water", "In the Beginning...," and "The Sins of Men".
 However, due to heavy bootlegging, the album never saw a proper release.
 The group took a hiatus, while Killah Priest established his solo career.